tGoh98/scramble_generator_letter_pairs/README.md

 # Scramble Generator - Letter Pairs
-This program generates scrambles containing specific letter pairs.
-It works by scramble filtering.
-It generates a scramble and the corresponding memo for it, then checks to see if your desired letters pairs appear x times in the memo.
+This program uses scramble filtering to generate scrambles containing specific letter pairs.
+It checks each generated scramble's memo to see if the desired letters pairs appear x times in the memo.
 If it does, it displays the scramble.
 If not, it will gen another scramble.

 ## To run
 1. Clone and extract the repo